tanjentjs/ts-orm/README.md

 ***ON HOLD***

 This project is mostly on hold until the typescript extensability stuff is implemented.
-That will probably result in soem API changes as there will be better ways to structure the api
+That will probably result in some API changes as there will be better ways to structure the api

 ***ON HOLD***